-Federal transit legislation has established a number of requirements that would apply to all programs funded with Federal transit funds.
+The DOT implementation of 2 CFR part 200 and Federal transit legislation have established a number of requirements that would apply to multiple programs funded with DOT funds.
 Certain exceptions or dollar thresholds in these rules may exclude many rural transit activities.